 After the first engagement, a fractional AI compliance officer keeps the risk register, the framework interpretation, and the audit-ready evidence current, reporting to your board and insurer.
 High-value advisory with a runbook on exit, not a headcount you rent and not a 24/7 SOC.

 The tooling we deploy in an assessment is tooling we wrote and open-sourced.
 The posture we bring to your system is the posture we use on our own.
+Explore the full AI security & cyber risk pillar for regulated teams.

 Engagements run on a published method, the OWASP LLM Top 10 and MITRE ATLAS, by senior practitioners.
 No junior hand-off, no rented dashboard.
 The person who scopes is the person on the keyboard.

 We red-team the whole stack an attacker sees, not just the prompt box.
 Then we hand you evidence-backed findings and a remediation roadmap, mapped to the OWASP LLM Top 10 and MITRE ATLAS.
 Fixed-fee, fixed-scope, principal-run.
+For regulated teams, the red team finds what an examiner's third-party-risk review, a fair-lending challenge, or a Reg S-P incident would surface, before any of them do.
+Findings map to GLBA, NYDFS Part 500, and the NIST AI RMF, not just the OWASP LLM Top 10.

 A point-in-time threat model and adversarial test of one AI system, with severity-ranked findings, remediation, and a runbook.
 First findings inside 48 hours.